digital-asset/docs.daml.com/docs/3.0.0/docs/daml-finance/packages/implementations/changelogs/daml-finance-claims.rst

 Daml.Finance.Claims - Changelog
 ###############################

+Version 2.1.0
+*************

+- Update of SDK version and dependencies.

+- Added builder function for SOFR style rates (via a compounded index).

 Version 2.0.0
 *************

-- Update of SDK version and dependencies
+- Update of SDK version and dependencies.

-- The lifecycle rule supports a combination of elections and time-based events
+- The lifecycle rule supports a combination of elections and time-based events.

-- Improve tagging of new instrument versions in the lifecycle rule
+- Improve tagging of new instrument versions in the lifecycle rule.

-- A new instrument version is created and returned by the `Evolve` choice also when the instrument expires
+- A new instrument version is created and returned by the `Evolve` choice also when the instrument expires.

 Version 1.0.1
 *************

-- Dependencies update
+- Dependencies update.